Newsletter

 Stay up to date with TIGS.
 We won't send you too much content.

-This newsletter invites all of you into our reflections and shares the resources we have found helpful.
-As always, we hope you will find some food for thought in these resources and that most of all, you will find some resonance and feel less alone.
+This newsletter invites all of you into our reflections and shares the resources we have found thought-provoking and meaningful as we continue to navigate these uncertain times.

 REFLECTING ON OUR COLLECTIVE RESPONSES